What was the mystery object Modi was carrying while plogging at Mamallapuram beach

 Modi was in the coastal town for a two-day informal summit with Chinese President Xi Jinping.

-On Saturday, the last day of the summit, the prime minister was seen cleaning up a beach by picking up plastic litter and other waste during his morning walk.
+On Saturday, the last day of the summit, the Prime Minister was seen cleaning up a beach by picking up plastic litter and other waste during his morning walk.

 Watch: Prime Minister Narendra Modi plogging at a beach in Mamallapuram